irmen/Pyro5/Readme.rst

 changes done based on original Pyro4
 ------------------------------------

-- the Pyro5 API is redesigned and is incompatible with Pyro4 code (although everything should be familiar):
+- the Pyro5 API is redesigned and this library is not compatible with Pyro4 code (although everything should be familiar):

   - Pyro5 is the new package name (duh)
   - restructured the submodules, renamed some submodules (naming -> nameserver, configuration -> config,